Vault 7, Deep State & Obamagate From A Trump Supporter’s Perspective [Opinion]

 Vault 7

-The good news is that the mainstream press can’t approach the presence of Vault 7 as a conspiracy, because whether it’s on a screen or printed out so one can hold it, Vault 7 exists and denying it would be both injudicious and futile.
+The good news is that the mainstream press can’t approach the presence of Vault 7 as a conspiracy because whether it’s on a screen or printed out so one can hold it, Vault 7 exists and denying it would be both injudicious and futile.

 How does Vault 7 support the notion of a societal deep state?
 Where to begin?
 The better question would be, how doesn’t Vault 7 favor the existence of a deep state?